 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is the Panasonic G85 better than the Panasonic GH5s or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DMC-G85:

 - More detail: Offers more megapixels (15.8 vs 9.9MP) with a 26% higher linear resolution.